In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

 If you’ve strictly followed the process up until this point, this phase should just be a confirmation of all the discussions you’ve had along the way.
 You shouldn’t have to apply any sales pressure or present new information.
 For example, features and benefits should be left out of the discussion.

-The fulfillment stage is often a presentation, but it could also be a proposal document or an informal discussion.
+The fulfillment stage is often a presentation, but it could also be a proposal document, pricing quote, or an informal discussion.
 It depends on how the buyer will be making their decision.

 If you get a yes, congratulations!
 You can move to the final step: the post-sell.